cutright/DVH-Analytics-Bokeh/README.md

   * calculate total MU of a plan from DICOM RT Plan

 * Write SQL_Tools fuctions to
-  * determine PlanID for current DICOM import
-  * determine ROI_UID for current DICOM import
+  * determine PlanUID for current DICOM import
-  * delete an ROI Table
   * remove a plan row from PatientPlans master table

 * Write DICOM pre-import validation function